 ARTISTA builds and empowers a community of Montreal young women and supports them through the early stages of their careers, whatever those may be.
 Artistic independence and confidence, as well as increased knowledge in artistic craftsmanship are acquired through mentorship, creative collaboration and performance training.

-The leaders take participants to see professional productions in Montreal.
+ARTISTA mentors also take participants out to see professional productions in various performance venues around Montreal.

 Artista culminates in a performance of the collectively created work, presented to friends, family and the professional theatre community.